neurodebian/testkraut/doc/source/gettingstarted.rst

 NumPy_
    not strictly required, but strongly recommended.
-There should be no need to have a particular version.
+There should be no need to have any particular version.

 SciPy_
    will improve the test result reporting -- any reasonably recent version